-Further, the interest is paid out once every quarter, which means account holders enjoy the benefits of compound interest as opposed to if the interest was being paid annually.
+Further, the interest is paid out once every month, which means account holders enjoy the benefits of compound interest as opposed to if the interest was being paid annually.

-The prorated interest earned on the deposit amount over three months (each quarter) is added to the principal of the next month - which means, not only with your actual monthly contributions earn you money, but also, the interest that you earn every three months will earn interest for the subsequent three months and so on.
+The prorated interest earned on the deposit amount over one month is added to the principal of the next month - which means, not only with your actual monthly contributions earn you money, but also, the interest that you earn monthly will earn interest for the subsequent months and so on.

 To manage your Absa Digital savings account, you have the following options;

 2023 is coming and you sure have big plans for your finances.
 You definitely want to make more money than you are making in 2022, probably it’s the year you want to make that investment you have been eyeing and most likely you want to save more, reduce wastage and by all means make big steps towards financial security.

 A digital savings account is something to consider as part of this plan if you do not have one already.